orangejuice/blog/data/activity/book-理性的边界-2019/record.en.md

 ---
-title: The Bounds of Reason
+title: The Boundaries of Rationality
 category: book
 status: done
 rating: 4